-THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or # Criteria N/A GENERAL 1.
-Due date for the audited annual financial report recipients listed in Section 2.1 is January 1.
+THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria GENERAL 1.
+Due date for the audited annual financial report to recipients listed in Section 2.1 is January 1.
 2. Is a table of contents included that encompasses the entire report?
 [NCGAS 1:139] 3.
 Does the table of contents identify each statement and schedule by its full name, in accordance with the THECB reporting manual?
 4. The financial statements must be arranged in numeric order.
 All pages must be numbered consecutively and must agree with the table of contents.
 5. The names and terms of the Board of Trustees and key administrative officers, including business and financial staff, must be included in the financial report.
 [See Section 2.5] 6.
 Report should be proofread for typographical and grammatical errors.
 REPORT OF THE INDEPENDENT AUDITOR 7.
 Are the basic financial statements accompanying the report from the independent auditor?
 8. Is the report from the independent auditor presented as the first item in the financial section of the report?
-9. Does the auditor's report on financials include reference to generally accepted auditing standards and generally accepted government auditing standards issued by the Comptroller General of the United States?
+9. Does the auditor's report on financials include reference to Generally Accepted Auditing Standards and Generally Accepted Government Auditing Standards issued by the Comptroller General of the United States?
 10. Did the independent auditor express an unmodified opinion on the fair presentation of the basic financial statements in conformity with GAAP?
 11. Did the independent auditor sign and date the report?
-12. Did the auditor include all paragraphs and wording, as required by the AICPA in the Statement of Position 98-3?
+12. Did the auditor include all paragraphs and wording, as required by the American Institute of Certified Public Accountants (AICPA), in the Statement of Position 98-3?
 INDEPENDENT AUDITORS' REPORT ON COMPLIANCE AND ON INTERNAL CONTROL OVER FINANCIAL REPORTING BASED ON THE AUDIT OF THE FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS 13.
 Does the report contain all the required elements?
 [AICPA Audit & Accounting Guide] INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE WITH REQUIREMENTS APPLICABLE TO EACH MAJOR PROGRAM AND INTERNAL CONTROL OVER COMPLIANCE IN ACCORDANCE WITH OMB CIRCULAR A-133 14.
 Does the report contain all the required elements?
-[AICPA Audit & Accounting Guide] SCHE SCHEDULE OF FINDINGS AND QUESTIONED COSTS 15.
+[AICPA Audit & Accounting Guide] SCHE DULE OF FINDINGS AND QUESTIONED COSTS 15.
 Is the schedule prepared in accordance with OMB A-133/2 CFR part 200, subpart F Compliance Supplement and the AICPA Audit & Accounting Guide - Government Auditing Standards?
 16. Are the proper federal programs that have been designated as a cluster in Part 5 - Clusters of Programs, A-133 Compliance Supplement, audited as a single program if one has been selected as a Type A major program?